Gravitational Condensate Stars: An Alternative to Black Holes: Introduction

-The assumption required for this solution to exist is that gravity undergoes a vacuum rearrangement phase transition in the vicinity of $r=R_{_S}$.
-Specifically, in this region quantum fluctuations on the scale $R_{_S}$ dominate the $T^t_{\ t} \sim T^r_{\ r}$ components of the stress tensor, which grow so large that the eq. of state approaches the most extreme one allowed by causality, $\rho =p$.
-As this causal limit is reached, the interior spacetime becomes unstable to the formation of a new kind of gravitational Bose-Einstein condensate (GBEC) described by a non-zero macroscopic order parameter $\Psi$.
-If $\vert \Psi\vert^2$ is a constant scalar, it must couple to Einstein's eqs. in the same way as a cosmological term, and the eq. of state of the interior region must be $\rho_{_V} = -p_{_V}= V(\vert\Psi\vert^2)$.
-A suggestion for the effective theory incorporating the effects of quantum anomalies that could give rise to both this interior GBEC phase and the $\rho = p$ shell has been presented elsewhere \cite{MM}.
-Here we forego any discussion of the details of the phase transition or collapse process and consider only the compact, stable endpoint of gravitational collapse, by solving the static Einstein's eqs. with the specified eqs. of state.
-For a recent review of investigations of other non-singular quasi-black-hole (QBH) models see ref. \cite{Dym}.
+The principal assumption required for this solution to exist is that gravity undergoes a vacuum rearrangement phase transition in the vicinity of $r=\rM$, in~which the vacuum energy density changes abruptly.
+Since a spatially homogeneous Bose-Einstein condensate (BEC) couples to Einstein's equations in exactly the same way as an effective cosmological term $\La_{\rm eff}$, with~equation of state $p= -\rho$, the~existence of the interior region requires that general considerations of low temperature quantum BEC phase transitions can be extended to gravitation.
+It has been suggested that a phase transition could be induced by the equation of state of the compressed matter attaining the most extreme one allowed by causality, namely $p = +\rho$.
+The~effective theory incorporating the low energy effects of quantum anomalies that could give rise to the interior $p=-\rho$ Gravitational Bose--Einstein condensate (GBEC) phase has been presented elsewhere~\cite{MazEMWeyl:2001,EMVau:2006,EMZak:2010}.
+In this paper, we forego any discussion of the details of the quantum phase transition and present only the solution of Einstein's equations with the specified equations of state of the de Sitter (dS) interior and phase boundary layer, which is the model proposed in the original arXiv paper~\cite{gravastar:2001}.
+Developments since that original article are discussed in the Appendix under seven subheadings.